-Web Key IT is proud to be a sponsor and judge of the Australian Access Awards along with VisAbility, OZeWAI, ACCAN, Centre for Inclusive Design and the Attitude Foundation.
-This is an annual event celebrating organisations that have successfully implemented accessibility in their digital campaigns or resources.
+Web Key IT is proud to be a sponsor and judge of the Australian Access Awards along with VisAbility, OZeWAI, ACCAN, Centre for Inclusive Design, and the Attitude Foundation.
+This is an annual event celebrating organizations that have successfully implemented accessibility in their digital campaigns or resources.

-It's time to get nominating!
+It's time to get nominated!
 Nominations close on Friday the 30th of August 2019.
 More information can be found at http://www.accessibility.org.au/awards/.

 3rd of March 2019

-Dr Conway recently chaired and spoke at the W3C/ANU Roadshow “Who is Managing your Privacy and Identity on the Web?” which was held in Melbourne, Sydney and Canberra in February.
+The W3C/ANU Roadshow “Who is Managing your Privacy and Identity on the Web?” was held in Melbourne, Sydney, and Canberra in February.
 Slides from the event are now available for public viewing here with links next to each speaker’s name.

 22nd of February 2019